-Several boards can be concatenated, each of them providing 4 channels, in principle allowing an unlimited number of channels to be measured simultaneously.
-However, practical limits result from the need to transmit and process all measurement data within one measurement period, thereby limiting the number of channels to 12.
 For concatenation, the three outputs "10 MHz out", "MP out" and "SD out" of one board are to be connected to the respective inputs "10 MHz in", "MP in" and "SD in" of the successor board.
 That way, the reference clock, the measurement trigger pulses and the serial data stream are "daisy chained" from one board to the next.
 The connecting coax cables should be of approximately equal length to preserve the phase relationship among the three signals.

-Only the first board (the "Master", see above) is supplied with the external 10 MHz clock signal to generate the trigger pulses, while the RS232 data output of the last board only reports to the PC the results from all channels within the chain.
+Only the first board (the "Master", see above) is supplied with the external 10 MHz clock signal to generate (and optionally a sync signal to synchronize) the trigger pulses, while the RS232 or USB data output of the last board only reports to the PC the results from all channels within the chain.
 Therefore, the last board must have the microprocessor board mounted.
+The other boards may have a microprocessor mounted, but it will report only those channels from the master up to that respective board.

 For highest precision applications, an optional reference phase scrambler SCR may be mounted on the master board, which under control of the microprocessor varies the phase of the reference 10MHz synchronously with the phase averaging intervals, thereby allowing to average over the systematic error residuals of the electronics.
-With SCR installed, the phase determination noise floor of the system is as low as 300fs for a 4s averaging interval.